waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Identified Need or Problem

-Gymnastics Nelson needs a list of tasks that parents and gymnasts can select and sign up for.
-They also need to track the people that sign up for a task.
+Gymnastics Nelson needs a list of tasks that parents and gymnast's family members can select and sign up for volunteering at the Top of The South Gymnastics Competition with either food production or helping with the equipment.
+The admin at Gymnastics Nelson also need to track the people that sign up for a task.

 ### End-User Requirements

-The clients of the business will be parents or gymnasts who want to help out in Gymnastics Nelson.
+The clients of the business will be parents or family members of gymnasts who want to help out in Gymnastics Nelson competition at the Trafalgar Centre.

-The clients want a way to see the list of tasks and when it needs to be done.
+The clients want a way to see the list of tasks and when the task needs to be completed.
 They could do this via computer or mobile phone, but they might not be experienced using technology, so they system needs to be easy to use and requires little experience with technology.

 ### Proposed Solution

-The proposed solution is having a website for Gymnastics Nelson that allows gymnastics coaches, parents, and gymnasts to view a list of tasks and sign up for them.
+The proposed solution is having a website for Gymnastics Nelson that allows gymnastics coaches, parents, and gymnast's family members to view a list of tasks and sign up for them.

-The website will also allow the coaches to add, or delete tasks.
+The website will also allow the organisers of the event to add or delete tasks.

-Clients should be able to sign up for a task, and the admin can see who has signed up for each task.
+Clients should be able to sign up for a task, and the admin can see who has signed up for each task and also delete or add a task if necessary.

 -------------------------------------------------